-The Company monitors its operations according to the types of services rendered by distinguishing three reporting segments: hotels and apartments, campsites and other business segments.
-Other business segments comprise marina services, rental services, sports and supporting services and other similar services.
+The Company monitors its operations according to the types of services rendered by distinguishing three main operating segments: hotels and apartments, campsites and other segments.
+Other segments comprise marina services, rental services, sports and supporting services and other similar services.

-The segment information provided to the Company's Management Board for the year ended 31 December 2016 is as follows:
+The segment information provided to the Company's Management Board for the year ended 31 December 2017 is as follows: